mahdiatmani/MNIST-Digit-Classification-with-PyTorch/README.md

 # MNIST Digit Classification with PyTorch

 ## Project Overview
 This project implements a neural network for digit classification using the MNIST dataset.
 The model is built with PyTorch and achieves approximately 97% accuracy in recognizing handwritten digits.
+Additionally, the project includes a Streamlit application for interactive model deployment.

 ## Features
 - Neural network with multiple layers